rafaeltmiranda/boardwalk-networking-terminal-game/README.md

 # Boardwalk
 This was developed as the second group project at Academia de Codigo's Bootcamp#29, at the end of the 7th week.

+In this game you are a pirate and you want to find the treasure's key.
+How can you do that?
+Unravel the expression, letter by letter or try to hit the entire expression.
+Every letter you miss, your ship sinks a bit.

 It allows multiplayer via Netcat with players being able to create separate game rooms and password protect them, allowing multiple instances being run simultaneously.

-# Deployment
+## Deployment
-Build is automated for Ant
+We've provided the build.xml file so you can buil the Jar with "ant" on terminal.

-# Usage
+## Usage
-Build using Ant, run the program and connect the clients via Netcat to the IP of the machine where the .Jar is being run on, port 2929: "nc x.x.x.x 2929".
+Run the program and connect the clients via Netcat to the IP of the machine where the .Jar is being run on, port 2929: "nc x.x.x.x 2929".

-Follow the onscreen instructions.
+## Features

+Players choose an alias
+Create a room to play
+Protect the room with password (optional)
+Join a room already created
+See the game instructions

+## Screenshots

 ![Initial Screen](https://i.imgur.com/ceOizPv.png)